+Pick up where you left off yesterday by returning to San Rafael Swell and explore the Buckhorn Wash aka Buckhorn Draw.
 The Buckhorn Draw, with commanding pinnacles and steep cliffs and canyons, is in the northern section of the San Rafael Swell.
 Visitors can experience several intriguing attractions while there including the Wedge Overlook, the San Rafael Bridge and the mysterious Buckhorn Wash Pictograph panel, estimated to have been painted over 2,000 years ago.

 This famous explorer of the American West took an enviable three-month trip down the Green and Colorado rivers gathering specimens, data and stories that forever shaped this land’s reputation for adventure.
 Learn about the life and times of John Wesley Powell through a variety of fascinating exhibits.

 - Fisher Towers